 If you are traveling with a Motorhome, Camping Cabopino(www.campingcabopino.com/) and Camping la Buganvilla (www.campingbuganvilla.es) are good locations with rates starting from around 20 km (12 Miles) per night.
 These are the most convenient sites as the place is fairly decent to park your campervan and is located near Torremolinos.

-- Weather: The winter weather in Marbella (Spain) will normally be warm during the day and can be cold during the night.
+Weather: The fall, winter, and spring weather in Marbella (Spain) will normally be warm during the day and can be cold during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Marbella (Spain) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.